 World Cancer Day – Shari’s Update🎗️

 Officially two rounds of chemotherapy and immunotherapy into my Lymphoma treatments and everything is going “well”.
 The first round of chemo was a learning curve, although my symptoms were mild, I still had to deal with fatigue, slight nausea, constipation, mouth soreness, and a tiny bit of bone pain.
 Again, although none of these were terrible and I was able to manage them quickly, to the point where I felt normal within 3-5 days after my treatment; I still learned a lot.
 I took what I learned into my second round of chemo (exactly a week ago) and this time I haven’t had the mouth soreness, constipation, or bone pain at all.
 The fatigue comes and goes the first few days after treatment and the nausea is only once the anti-nausea medication that they give me with my infusions wears off.
 I only took one anti-nausea pill this past round.
 I know I have 6 more chemo treatments to go but it was encouraging to know there is a way to manage my symptoms and I am grateful to the people out there that have shared their stories, what they learned, and tips & tricks.
-Thanks to them I was able to get ahead of my symptoms and take care of myself.
+Thanks to them, I was able to get ahead of my symptoms and take care of myself.

 Hair “shedding” has started and I’m leaning more towards just waiting it out to see how much hair I truly lose.
 I have gone back and forth on my thoughts around this topic.
 I won’t bore you with my indecisiveness but I will say, I have a LOT of hair so it kind of feels nice to lose a little.